pedroccpimenta/D4CMMaia/Estágios/README.md

-# Reports from Curricular Internships
+# Reports from Projects / Curricular Internships

-This is a compilation of the Reports produced in Curricular Internships in the context of D4CMMaia, since 2021.
+This is a compilation of the Reports produced in Projects / Curricular Internships in the context of D4CMMaia, since 2021.

 ## List of Reports